mpenet/alia/docs/intro.md

 (def statement (alia/prepare "SELECT * FROM foo WHERE foo=?
 AND bar=?;"))
 ```

-Again prepare expects a session as first parameter if you havent set
+`prepare` expects a session as first parameter if you havent set
 it globally or wrapped the call with `with-session`.

 To bind values prior to execution:

 ```clojure
 (def bst (alia/bind statement ["value-of-foo" "value-of-bar"]))